Bruno Verner: 1990 – 2000

-In 1990 Bruno Verner moved to São Paulo to study Linguistics at Universidade de São Paulo (USP)and music at Universidade Livre de Musica (ULM).
-In the early 1990s he founded the performance group Um Ou Nao.
+In 1990, Bruno Verner moved to São Paulo to study Linguistics at Universidade de São Paulo (USP)and music at Universidade Livre de Musica (ULM).
+In the early 1990s, he founded the performance group Um Ou Nao.

 As a poet and musician, he also conceived and wrote a number of experimental performances involving an unorthodox use of text, sound, improvisation and visuals from 1991 to 1994.
-From this period pieces such as I Dada Happening Interdisciplinar, Pressupostos A Uma Sintaxe Sensorial, and O UM were presented in art spaces, underground clubs, bookshops and small cinemas around São Paulo.
-In 1991 he won the literary prize Projeto Nascente from Universidade de Sao Paulo, and later published a book of poetry called O UM on Atelier Editorial.
+From this period, pieces such as I Dada Happening Interdisciplinar, Pressupostos A Uma Sintaxe Sensorial, and O UM were presented in art spaces, underground clubs, bookshops and small cinemas around São Paulo.
+In 1991, he won the literary prize Projeto Nascente from Universidade de São Paulo, and later published a book of poetry called O UM on Atelier Editorial.

-In 1994 Verner met Eliete Mejorado while producing the soundtrack for the performance piece Roberto Zucco at Teatro Oficina.
-Eliete and Bruno soon found themselves creating a radical blend of atonalism, industrial goth, punk and noise improvising with a drum machine, an old piano, altered voices, a VCR and slide projectors.
-Both artists approach to sound, voice and improvisation were very similar resulting in the creation of a one-off art performance that they later called Tetine.
+In 1994, Verner met Eliete Mejorado while producing the soundtrack for the performance piece Roberto Zucco at Teatro Oficina.
+Eliete and Bruno soon found themselves creating a radical blend of atonalism, industrial goth, punk and noise, improvising with a drum machine, an old piano, altered voices, a VCR and slide projectors.
+Both artists' approach to sound, voice and improvisation was very similar, resulting in the creation of a one-off art performance that they later called Tetine.

-In 1995 Tetine was officially born with Alexander’s Grave - a multi-media performance for voice, piano, electronics and projections shown at Bexiga's underground 70-seat cinema space Teatro HAU in São Paulo, and also the title of Tetine's first album.
-Alexandre's Grave which was released on his own record label, High School Records.
-It marks the beginning of a series of works Verner and Mejorado would later perform or exhibit as Tetine.
+In 1995, Tetine was officially born with Alexander’s Grave - a multi-media performance for voice, piano, electronics and projections shown at Bexiga's underground 70-seat cinema space Teatro HAU in São Paulo, and also the title of Tetine's first album.
+Alexandre's Grave was released on his own record label, High School Records.
+It marks the beginning of a series of works that Verner and Mejorado would later perform or exhibit as Tetine.